Genivia/RE-flex/doc/index.md

 declarations specific to Bison when the `−−bison` option is used.

 There are two approaches for a Bison parser to work with a scanner.
-Either the yacc grammar specification for Bison should include the externs we need to import from the scanner:
+Either the Bison/Yacc grammar file should include the externs we need to import from the
+scanner:

 <div class="alt">
 ~~~{.cpp}